 We work so hard on our mental health, but sometimes we can get knocked down by an unexpected source—prescription medication.
 Sure, we all know that some street drugs can adversely affect mental health, but there are also a number of prescription medications for conditions totally unrelated to mental health that can trigger psychiatric side effects, including symptoms of depression, mania, and psychosis.
-In the end, it will always a question of risk vs. benefit when deciding whether or not to take something.
+In the end, it will always be a question of risk vs. benefit when deciding whether or not to take something.

 There have been a small number of reports of depression associated with norfloxacin and sulfa antibiotics.